lealceldeiro/gems/CleanCode/Chapter11/README.md

 ## Cross-Cutting Concerns

 Cross-cutting concerns are the aspects regarding persistence, transactions, security, caching, failover, and so on, in the system implementation.

+## Test Drive the System Architecture

+Although software has its own _physics_, it is economically feasible to make radical change, if the structure of the software separates its concerns effectively.

+An optimal system architecture consists of modularized domains of concern, each of which is implemented with Plain Old Java (or other) Objects.
+The different domains are integrated together with minimally invasive Aspects or Aspect-like tools.
+This architecture can be test-driven, just like the code.

+## Optimize Decision Making

+Modularity and separation of concerns make decentralized management and decision making possible.